hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 ### Software Errors

+Software errors ere messy, harder to deal.

 Another class of fault is a systematic error within the system.

 - A software bug that causes every instance of a service to crash when given a particular bad input.
-- A runaway process that depletes shared resources
+- A runaway process that depletes shared resources, like network or cpu#
 - A service that the system depends on is slow or unavailable
 - Cascading failures where a small fault in one component triggers a fault in another component, which in turn triggers further faults.